0xHy0kR1/ReactJSNotes/common_react_terms/exports in react.md

 import {b} from './module.js'
 console.log(b);
 ```
 The value of 'b' will be imported, which is 'Rohan'.
+Name Exports are used to export multiple values.